• A+

 • Would generate clean, low-cost renewable electricity for around 101,000 homes each year

-• Capable of reducing the equivalent of 69,000 tonnes of carbon emissions by each year
+• Capable of reducing the equivalent of 69,000 tonnes of carbon emissions each year

 • Calculated carbon payback within 2.8 years